 Medical Editor: John P. Cunha, DO, FACOEP

-TNKase (Tenecteplase) is used to prevent death from a heart attack (acute myocardial infarction).
-It is a tissue plasminogen activator (TPA).
-It works by causing the body to over-produce a substance called plasmin to dissolve unwanted blood clots.
-Common side effects include bleeding, mild nausea, or dizziness.
+TNKase (tenecteplase) is a tissue plasminogen activator (TPA) used to prevent death from a heart attack (acute myocardial infarction).
+TNKase works by causing the body to over-produce a substance called plasmin to dissolve unwanted blood clots.
+Common side effects of TNKase include bleeding (which can include internal bleeding, bleeding in the brain, bleeding from the digestive system, the urinary system, the reproductive system, the lungs, or from parts of the body where needles have been injected or from parts of the body that have had recent surgery), nausea, or dizziness.

 TNKase is for intravenous administration only.
 The recommended total dose should not exceed 50 mg and is based upon patient weight.
 TNKase may interact with blood thinners, abciximab, alteplase, anistreplase, dipyridamole, eptifibatide, heparin, streptokinase, tirofiban, or urokinase.
 Tell your doctor all medications and supplements you use.
 During pregnancy, TNKase should be used only if prescribed.
 It may be harmful to a fetus.
 Before you receive this medication, tell your doctor if you are pregnant.
 It is unknown if this drug passes into breast milk or if it could harm a nursing baby.
 Consult your doctor before breastfeeding.